UK Data Service series record for:

 See our Use data pages for more advice about getting started with analyses.
 These pages contain advice and training; guides about datasets, topics and methods and software including SPSS and Stata; information about how others have used the data and how to cite datasets.
 See also our Events pages for courses and webinars about how to find, use and manage data.

 The Integrated Household Survey (IHS) is a composite survey which brings together in a single dataset some of the data from a number of Office for National Statistics (ONS) social surveys (called “modules”).
 The aim of the IHS is to produce high-level estimates for particular themes to a higher precision and lower geographic level than current ONS social surveys.
-The first dataset available is for the year April 2009 - March 2010.
+The datasets are available from 2009-2014.
+ONS ceased production of the separate IHS datasets from 2015 onwards because the only dataset/module that remained in the IHS was the Annual Population Survey (APS).
+Instead, the data available from questions formally regarded as the IHS core are provided in the APS data.

 The surveys included in the IHS have changed over time.
 From April 2009 - March 2010 the IHS contained data collected from the following surveys:

-However, in January 2010 the OPN survey was removed from the IHS.
-This was designed to shorten interview length of the OPN.
-Then from April 2011, the EHS and LOS were also removed.
+In January 2010 the OPN survey was removed from the IHS.
+This was designed to shorten the interview length of the OPN.
+Then from April 2011, the EHS and LOS were removed.
+In January 2012 the GLF ceased and in January 2014 the LCF was removed, leaving only the APS (see FAQ 'What is the Integrated Household Survey (IHS)?').
 Further information about the IHS may be found on the ONS IHS webpages.

 The IHS contains only some of the variables that are included in its constituent modules; the IHS in 2009-10 (End User licence version) contains 125 variables.
 The IHS aims to produce high-level estimates for particular themes to a higher precision and lower geographic level than current ONS social surveys.
 It has a sample size of approximately 450,000 individuals from interviews undertaken in Great Britain and Northern Ireland.
 This large sample size and UK coverage means various geographical breakdowns are possible in the IHS and it is possible to use a geographical hierarchy to drill down to lower level detail within an area.